JKirchartz/awesome-stars/unsorted.md

 - [kss](https://github.com/kneath/kss) - A methodology for documenting CSS and generating styleguides.
 - [teamocil](https://github.com/remiprev/teamocil) - There's no I in Teamocil.
 At least not where you think.
 Teamocil is a simple tool used to automatically create windows and panes in tmux with YAML files.
 - [zalgo](https://github.com/alexyoung/zalgo) - Ḫ̷̲̫̰̯̭̀̂̑̈ͅĚ̥̖̩̘̱͔͈͈ͬ̚ ̦̦͖̲̀ͦ͂C̜͓̲̹͐̔ͭ̏Oͭ͛͂̋ͭͬͬ͆͏̺͓̰͚͠ͅM̢͉̼̖͍̊̕Ḛ̭̭͗̉̀̆ͬ̐ͪ̒S͉̪͂͌̄
+- [gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend.
 - [glitcher](https://github.com/rjungemann/glitcher) - "Glitch up" a JPEG, and make a movie sequence for it
 - [homoiconic](https://github.com/raganwald-deprecated/homoiconic) - An experiment in publishing code and words about code on a small scale.
 - [jekyll](https://github.com/jekyll/jekyll) - :globe_with_meridians: Jekyll is a blog-aware static site generator in Ruby